valeriegp/valeriegp.github.io/index.md

 ## About Me

 Valerie Guinn Polgar is a master's student in the Department of Computer Science at Tufts.
 She holds a BFA in Digital Art from George Mason University and an MFA in Computer Art from the School of Visual Arts.
 Valerie spent over a decade as an active practicing artist and educator.
-Her interests involved creating interactive and immersive installations.
+She has worked with video, animation, coding, and physical computing in order to create both screen based and interactive immersive installations intended to foster growth, collaboration, and connection.
 She also founded and directed a media arts entity called Misbits NMA in Oxford, MS from 2016-2020 and has served as head programmer of experimental film and animation for the Oxford Film Festival since 2017.
 Valerie is currently transitioning into the field of computer science because she is interested in creating games and tools for healthcare and accessibility purposes.

 ## About My Advisor